getsentry/sentry-javascript/docs/integrations/angular.rst

 ----------------------

 While adding ``ngRaven`` to your app will capture enable integration support, you'll still need to wire up the SDK just as if you weren't using Angular.
-This should happen immediately **after** your the JS SDK script tag:
+This should happen immediately **after** the JS SDK script tag:

 .. code-block:: html